erroronline1/caro/readme.md

 ### Order
 The order module supports all parties.
 Purchase is supposed to obtain structured and complete data for placed orders and ordering units get information about the order state.
-Products are intended to be selected from the database populated by pricelist imports.
+Products are intended to be selected from the database populated by product list imports.
 Manual ordering is possible though.
 But only products within the database can provide additional information:
 Ordered products identify themself as incorporated or not or whether they are qualified for a necessary sample check.
 Both can be done from the list of ordered products, during operations and without being mixed-up.
 Delivered products get an update on the last ordered date.
 Manual orders allow a quick import to the products database.